-The Damsel In This Dress
+The Damsel In This Dress (Book Review)

-It looked promising--the catchy title, above, was followed with the tag line "Helpless, she's not..." and the synopsis on the back was written in a fresh style that told me the book might be amusing, and for four bucks, how could I go wrong?
+It looked promising—the catchy title, above, was followed with the tag line “Helpless, she’s not...” and the synopsis on the back was written in a fresh style that told me the book might be amusing, and for four bucks, how could I go wrong?

 Wrong.

-I think that some female comedienne should borrow the title and tag line and use it to write a humourous commentary about the state of woman in the modern age.
+I think that some female comedienne should borrow the title and tag line and use it to write a funny commentary about the state of woman in the modern age.
 It had so much potential, but bombed out in content.

 In case any of my readers ever see this book by Marianne Stillings and feel tempted to pick it up, I’ll save you the trouble.
 Following is the only truly entertaining thing in this book, and it was on the second-last page: